alekseyNyagan/search_engine/readme.md

 ## Description

-SearchEngine implemented by scratch on Spring Boot, Mysql, Liquibase, Docker and Docker-compose.
+SearchEngine implemented by scratch on Spring Boot, PostgreSQL, Liquibase, Docker and Docker-compose.
 The main features of the search engine are indexing sites, individual pages and searching through them.

 ## Project setup